 |WMV||Windows Media Video|

-We will build more on the information learned here when we start to navigate a VSS interface and attempt to extract some data from it but, in the next post, we have ‘Search & Trawl’.
+Furthermore, we will build more on the information learned here when we start to navigate a VSS interface and attempt to extract some data from it.
+However, in the next post, we have ‘Search & Trawl’.

 This is one of the most important initial stages before the acquisition, as in order to retrieve it, you must know of its existence.